flowbi/pgweb/README.md

 Flow.BI is a generative AI service to integrate independent enterprise datasets. pgweb is used to provide a convenient graphical user interface to the SQL API inside the web application.

+To implement missing features, latest changes by the community, and to customize the application for better embedding in applications, it was decided to maintain a fork from the original author.

 [See application screenshots](SCREENS.md)

 ## Features